-Two members felt that some examples of company policy in Subsection 3.2 were improper from the buying public's point of view.
-Several members of the subcommittee did not disagree with these opinions; however, the subcommittee feels that the current Recommendations are designed not to judge which policies are appropriate or inappropriate.
-Consequently, the subcommittee feels that to reflect this viewpoint properly, less acceptable, as well as more acceptable, policies must be illustrated.
+Two respondents expressed the opinion that some examples of company policy were improper from the buying public's point of view.
+Several members of the subcommittee did not disagree with these opinions; however, the subcommittee concluded that this standard is not designed to judge which policies are appropriate or inappropriate.
+Consequently, the subcommittee believed that to reflect this viewpoint properly, less acceptable, as well as more acceptable, policies must be illustrated

-One member drew the subcommittee's attention to the impact reinsurance treaties might have on experience factors.
-As a result, the subcommittee modified Subsection 4.7 to include, as an example of anticipated experience factors, reinsurance results.
+One respondent drew the subcommittee's attention to the impact that reinsurance treaties might have on experience factors.
+As a result, the subcommittee modified the standard to include, as an example of anticipated experience factors, reinsurance results.

-One member recommended that the subcommittee prepare a model actuarial report as part of these Recommendations.
-Because the needs of actuaries can vary so significantly by product, circumstances, and clients, the subcommittee feels that a model report might be misleading.
+One respondent recommended that the subcommittee prepare a model actuarial report as part of this standard.
+Because the needs of actuaries can vary so significantly by product, circumstances, and clients, the subcommittee decided that a model report might be misleading.

-One member stated that the phrase, "redetermination (or determination)" was very distracting.
-As a result, the subcommittee modified Subsection 3.1 to define redetermination to include initial determination and use only the word redetermination thereafter.
+One respondent stated that the phrase, redetermination (or determination) was very distracting.
+As a result, the subcommittee modified the definition of redetermination to include initial determination and used only the word redetermination thereafter.

-The subcommittee received editorial changes from several members.
-Many of these were incorporated to improve the clarity of the Recommendations.
+The subcommittee received other suggestions for editorial changes, many of which were incorporated to improve clarity.